 If a school does not require uniforms, it can be difficult to identify a non-student.
 In a school with student uniforms, if a stranger enters the building with bad intentions, he or she can be easily noticed in the crowd.
 This ability to identify intruders means a safer school environment.
 The overall benefits of school uniforms are remarkable, although that is not to say that schools that do not require uniforms provide any less of an education.
 Each person is responsible for what they gain out of school and although school uniforms may improve learning, personal choices play a larger role in success rather than clothing.

-What are you thoughts on the usefulness of school uniforms?
+What are you thoughts on the benefits of school uniforms?